golang-leipzig/golang-leipzig.github.io/content/posts/meetup-23-wrapup.md

 [Sciendis](https://www.sciendis.de/), moved online again, due to the [pandemic regulations](https://www.coronavirus.sachsen.de/download/SaechsCoronaNotVO-2021-11-19.pdf).

-We had two input presentations, one about the role of Go in the tech stack of Sciendis and reason why Go may be a good choice; and one lightning talk about [a data web service](https://github.com/miku/dwstalk).
+We had two input presentations, one about *Go in a startup environment* at Sciendis and reasons why Go may be a good choice.
+And one lightning talk about [a data web service](https://github.com/miku/dwstalk).

 ## Go in a startup environment